7.2 Inter-Agency Escalation Policy and Procedure

 Inter-agency Escalation Policy:

-Resolution of professional disagreements in work relating to the safety of children.
+For the resolution of professional disagreements and instigation of responses to exceptional issues in work relating to the safety of children.

 - 1. Introduction